microsoft/CCF/sphinx/source/users/deploy_app.rst

     [2019-10-29 14:48:12.138] See https://microsoft.github.io/CCF/users/issue_commands.html for more information.
     [2019-10-29 14:48:12.138] Press Ctrl+C to shutdown the network.

 .. note:: To use CCF `virtual` mode, the same command can be run with ``TEST_ENCLAVE=virtual`` set as environment variable and the virtual version of the enclave application passed to the script.
-For example ``$ TEST_ENCLAVE=virtual ../start_test_network.sh ./liblogging.virtual.so``.
+For example ``$ TEST_ENCLAVE=virtual ../start_test_network.sh --package ./liblogging.virtual.so``.

 The log files (``out`` and ``err``) and ledger (``<node_id>.ledger``) for each CCF node can be found under ``CCF/build/workspace/test_network_<node_id>``.